yashamon/web2/classes/analysis/analysis2020.md

 HW Set 1 for tue

-From book linear algebra done right:
+From the book linear algebra done right:
-1, 3,4
+1, 3,the 4

 1) Prove that an infinite subset of a countably infinite set is countably infinite.
 1.1:  2, 3, 4, 5, 6a, 10